ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 ## Goal

-The goal of this project is to create a machine learning based model to predict the anihilation positions of antihydrogen for the ALPHA-g antimatter experiment at CERN.
+The goal of this project is to create a Machine Learning (ML) based model to predict the anihilation positions of antihydrogen for the ALPHA-g antimatter experiment at CERN.

-First, we trained on real data, but then decided to instead train on simulations but plan to adapt it back to real data in the future.
+Currently, the model is trained on simulations but the plan is to adapt it to real data in the future.

 ## Method
+Method used is a fully-supervised implimentation of PointNet:
 <img src="../../images/alpha_method.png" alt="Image 5" style="max-width: 100%; display: inline-block;">

 ## Results